 Note: a very small number of targets fall on more than one camera-chip combination in a given Sector.
 In these cases, there are multiple files produced.
 One example is Gaia DR2 3041652034662522752 in Sector 7, which falls on both Camera 1 CCD 1 and Camera 2 CCD4, and thus has two files:

 CDIPS data products are available in the MAST Portal and astroquery.mast.
-For those who want to download all the light curves for a given Sector, the following Python code example below will query for all the available CDIPS observations for a given Sector (should take a few minutes) and then download the light curve FITS files.
+For those who want to download light curves for a single target, or all light curves for a given Sector, see the following Python code example below.
 NOTE: There are tens of thousands of light curves for a given Sector, thus downloading all of the products can take the better part of a day, even with good internet connections.
 By default, the light curve files will be downloaded under a folder called "mastDownload" in the same working directory that your run the Python script from.
+Expand the box below for a sample script.

 NOTE: The above query can timeout for some users, due to internet bandwidth or traffic on the database at MAST.
 If so, an alternative is to use the bulk download scripts, which will download products via cURL commands given the complete list of CDIPS targets for a given Sector.